 Applicability and General Prohibitions

 (1) Within designated nonattainment and maintenance areas, this division applies to owners and operators of proposed major sources and major modifications for the regulated pollutant(s) for which the area is designated nonattainment or maintenance.

+(2) Within areas violating the NAAQS but not designated as nonattainment, this division applies to owners and operator of proposed major source and major modifications for the regulated pollutant(s) for which the area violates the NAAQS.

-(2) Within attainment and unclassifiable areas, this division applies to owners and operators of proposed federal major sources and major modifications at federal major sources for the regulated pollutant(s) for which the area is designated attainment or unclassified.
+(3) Within attainment and unclassifiable areas, this division applies to owners and operators of proposed federal major sources and major modifications at federal major sources for the regulated pollutant(s) for which the area is designated attainment or unclassified.